 How do these services help people in a mental health crisis?

 - SLV Behavioral Health Group offers support to prevent the need for higher levels of care like inpatient hospitalization

 - Reduce symptoms and improve functioning through education and other supports

 - Promote safety and emotional stability of individuals in crises

 - Assist individuals in developing better coping skills

 - Help support (family members, friends, etc.) to support individual in crisis

 - Help individuals with mental illness or emotional crises obtain ongoing care and treatment

 If a community member needs some additional time or services in order to feel more stable SLVBHG has additional supportive programming that includes:

-- Crisis Living Room: A safe, calm house where community members receive immediate support and treatment to focus on recovery.
+- Mi Esperanza Wellness Center: A safe, calm house where community members receive immediate support and treatment to focus on recovery.